STIXTheMachine/property-importer/README.md

 ### ImportRow
 - Represents a single row of the raw CSV file.
 - Does not have any validations but does perform some normalization on imported data.
 (Namely trimming whitespace, upcasing)
+- Can be edited in-app to allow for correction of duplicate or malformed data

 ### Import
 - Represents a group of ImportRows imported from a single .csv file